PhD, Stony Brook University (2011)

 Courses Currently Teaching

-Dean Allbritton is an Assistant Professor of Spanish at Colby College, where he teaches courses on Spanish cinema and culture.
+Dean Allbritton is an Associate Professor of Spanish at Colby College, where he teaches courses on Spanish cinema and culture.
 His work analyzes representations of illness and health in contemporary Spanish culture and media as focalizing points for larger discourses of national and societal health.
 More broadly, he has interests in the fields of illness and disability studies, film theory, contemporary Spanish film, and cultural studies.
 He is currently working on a manuscript that explores the cultural history and legacy of HIV/AIDS in Spain.
 He has published articles in The Bulletin of Hispanic Studies, the Journal of Spanish Cultural Studies, Hispanic Research Journal, and in The Companion to the Films of Pedro Almodóvar.

 Review of Spain on Screen: Developments in Contemporary Spanish Cinema